Scanian Dragoon Regiment (armoured): History

-The regiment was converted from an cavalry regiment to an armored regiment in 1942.
+The regiment was converted from a cavalry regiment to an armored regiment in 1942.
 The regiment was trained as pioneers in armoured warfare in Helsingborg between 1942 and 1947.
 At the start, they were crowded in the regiment built for five squadrons, which would now receive armored units with ten companies.
 The training area in Torekov was less useful and in 1943 the Ravlunda training area was purchased.
 After reconnaissance and political considerations, the training areas in Hässleholm were purchased in 1944.
 The construction period ended and on 30 September 1947, the regiment moved into Hässleholm.

 The original tanks m/38, m/40 and m/42 were replaced in 1953 by Stridsvagn 81 (Centurion).
 The regiment had to lead the introduction and retraining of this significantly better tank.
 It also required better training areas and therefore the Ravlunda training area expanded in 1956 to double the area.
 The anti-tank guided missile training began in 1957.
 In addition to the Centurion training, from 1960, stridsvagn 74 units were also trained.
 The rearmament was completed by the Centurion stock.
 In 1963, the regiment changed its name to the Scanian Dragoon Regiment.

 The brigade's KP-bil's were exchanged during the 1950s for Pansarbandvagn 301 and from 1968 for Pansarbandvagn 302.
 At the same time, Stridsvagn 103 was added to the regiment this year and crowned the introduction tests with a long march from Skövde via Malmö to Ravlunda and combat exercise with two companies.
 The Scanian Logistics Regiment (T 4) was grouped together with the regiment in 1986 and was part of the regiment from 1991.